 Read more about how I’m living and working (LEGALLY!) in Australia and how you can do the same!

-Why did I move to Darwin (work wise)?
+Working and living in Darwin – Why did I decide to do it (work wise)?

 Apparently, the pay is supposed to be better, but I’m actually getting paid less than what I was in Melbourne.
 HOWEVER- I will say a few things about this: